Cars Brands that start with B

 Baojun Logo

-Chinese budget vehicle brand Baojun, founded in 2010 by SAIC-GM-Wuling Automobile (General Motors, SAIC Motor, and Wuling Automobile Company Limited).
-The first to leave the stocks in Luzhou in 210 was the Baojun 630 sedan.
-Six models of this line were released – 310, 330, 560, 610, 630, 730, and Baojun Le Chi.
-Among the latter is the Baojun E100 two-seater electric car.
-It is planned to launch a plant to produce “horses” Baojun in the Chelyabinsk region.
-The brand continues to evolve.
+Baojun is a Chinese budget car brand founded in 2010 by SAIC-GM-Wuling Automobile (General Motors, SAIC Motor and Wuling Automobile Company Limited).
+The first to come out of the warehouses in Luzhou in 210 was the Baojun 630 sedan.
+A total of six models of this lineup were produced – 310, 330, 560, 610, 630, 730, and Baojun Le Chi.
+Among the latest is the Baojun E100 two-seater electric car.
+It is planned to launch a plant for the production of Baojun “horses” in the Chelyabinsk region.
+The brand continues to develop.

 Guangzhou Baolong Motors Co.
 Ltd